EbukaOkoli01/Cal_Mart_SQL_Project/Insights/section_G_top_bottom_analysis.md

 <b> Q27.
 Find customers who made a purchase every month in 2024. </b>
 ### <i> Explanation </i>
-TO obtain customers who made purchase for each month consecutively in 2024, I had to first filter the YEAR(order_date) = 2024.
-This nsure that the data I am working with is only in 2024 after then in my SELECT clause, I obtained the distinct month for each customer's orders.
-Once this was done, I embeded it as a subquery in the FROM clause.
-In the main query, I selected the user_id, did a count of each row in the table nut for each individual user then filtered using the HAVIONG function for customers having count(*) = 12.
-THis ensures that only thise who bought for the 12 months in 2024 are seected. below is the code
+To identify customers who made purchases in every month of 2024, I first filtered the dataset using YEAR(order_date) = 2024 to ensure only transactions from that year were considered.
+In the subquery, I selected the distinct month for each customer to remove duplicate purchases within the same month.
+This subquery was then placed in the FROM clause, and in the main query, I counted the total number of unique months per customer using COUNT(*).<br>
+Finally, I used a HAVING clause to filter for customers with a count of 12, meaning they made purchases in all 12 months of the year.
+This approach effectively identifies consistent monthly buyers within the specified period.

-### <i> Query 1:</i>
+### <i> Query:</i>

     SELECT
     	user_id,